Akeoott-Projects/System-Monitor/README.md

 ## Notes

   - Sensor information (temperatures, battery) is limited, especially on Windows.
-  - The save functionality is a placeholder and not yet implemented.
   - Designed for cross-platform use, but some features may vary by OS.

 ## License